Made with salty bacon, fresh tomatoes, and bright herbs, this Corn Succotash recipe comes together perfectly to create a delicious summer side dish.

 Instructions

-- In a large skillet over medium-high heat cook bacon until crispy.
-Remove bacon from the skillet and set aside on a paper towel lined plate.
-Remove excess bacon grease, leaving about 2 tablespoon in the skillet.
+- In a large skillet, cook the bacon over medium-high heat until crispy.
+Use a slotted spoon to remove the bacon from the skillet and set aside on a paper towel-lined plate.
+Drain all but 2 tablespoons of rendered bacon fat from the skillet.

-- Remove from heat and add tomatoes, chives, basil, feta white wine vinegar.
+- Remove the skillet from the heat and add the tomatoes and white wine vinegar.
 Stir in the bacon just before serving so it remains crispy.
 Season to taste with salt and pepper.

 - Serve warm or at room temperature.